tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 # Installing Ethereum

-We are going to install Ethereum on a private network, create accounts, perform transactions and then analyse the application data layer in order to improve out understand of how Ethereum works.
+We are going to install Ethereum on a private network, create accounts, perform transactions and then analyse the application data layer in order to improve our understand of how Ethereum works.
 We will be doing this on a Linux Ubuntu 16.04 LTS installation.

 ## Housekeeping